stopsopa/os-browser-bridge/SPECIAL.md

 **Requirements:**
 - macOS only
 - Swift compiler (Xcode Command Line Tools)
 - Input Monitoring permission (macOS will prompt on first run)

+**What it provides:**

+The scripts detect and broadcast media key events via WebSocket.
+For volume mute events, both "pressed" and "released" events show the current system state **after** the mute action has been processed.
+Both events will have the same mute state value.

 **Events in the browser:**